The Werewolf Caper:

 Remus, as a Prefect, might not have felt he ought to take part in anything like that.
 And while Peter would have been quite eager to join them, and they may have sometimes let him, this is something that I suspect they more often did on their own.

 Which brings us back around to the werewolf caper.

-One finally concludes that Rowling fully intended that we should never be given any compelling reason to try to keep a good opinion of James Potter.
-I ask you; what kind of an unmitigated jerk reluctantly saves a person’s life to keep his own friends from getting into trouble — and then takes it out of the victim’s hide in public?
+One finally concludes that Rowling fully intended that we should never be given any compelling reason to attempt to keep a good opinion of James Potter.
+I ask you; what kind of an unmitigated jerk reluctantly saves a person’s life, presumably to keep his own friends from getting into trouble — and then takes it out of the victim’s hide in public?

 If this is the case, it becomes not merely possible, but likely that the werewolf caper, as such, was not some elaborate set-up, or even planned at all.

 And; if this was the case, since I doubt that the teenaged Sirius was a solitary drinker, I suspect that it was only by some fortuitous chance that James was not present (or perhaps just not conscious) when Snape and an inebriated Sirius crossed paths and ended up getting into a confrontation.

 And; that by the time James caught up with Sirius, Snape had stormed off and Sirius (possibly quite thoroughly hexed) was ranting over something Snape had done or said and not thinking at all of anything he had said.
 Until the recollection caught up to him, afterwards.